 Side 48

-You give them , as usual , in actual quotation from Scripture ; of course I can have nothing to say against them : but in admitting them to be certainly leading doctrines , we must not forget that they are merely unconnected texts ...
+... course I can have nothing to say against them but in admitting them to be certainly leading doctrines , we must not forget that they are merely unconnected texts , open to my interpretation as well as yours .
+As : you do not charge us ...

-You give them , as usual , in actual quotation from Scripture ; of course I can have nothing to say against them : but in admitting them to be certainly leading doctrines , we must not forget that they are merely unconnected texts ...
+... course I can have nothing to say against them but in admitting them to be certainly leading doctrines , we must not forget that they are merely unconnected texts , open to my interpretation as well as yours .
+As : you do not charge us ...

 Side 60